refractproject/refract-spec/README.md

 We added some semantic data to the existing data, but we did so while retaining the semantic structure of the data with the `object` and `string` elements. **This means there is no semantic difference in the Refract structure and the original JSON structure**.
 It also means we can add extra semantics on top of these structural ones.

 Just some notes on Refract, the `meta` section shown here is reserved for Refract-specific properties for each element.
-These properties provide ways to address and link to data, add human-readable data as such, and even include namespaces of defined elements.
+These properties provide ways to address and link to data, add human-readable data as such, and even include profile of defined elements.

 ### As a unifying structure